 Then there’s Vincent Van Gogh, who could easily have concluded that his work was useless based on the criticism he’d experienced throughout his life.

-An essential to succeeding in life is the ability to persevere through adversity and rise above it.
-While life experience teaches the most significant lessons, hearing about those who have persevered can inspire children when they face their own difficulties.
+An essential to succeeding in life is the ability to persevere through adversity and look at things with a growth mindset and rise above it.
+While life experience teaches the most significant lessons, hearing about those who have persevered can inspire children when they face a hard time.

-The following fourteen books contain true and imaginary stories of people from many areas of life; some are whimsy, while others are serious, but all contain stories that your children will enjoy while learning vital lessons.
+The following list of books contain true and imaginary stories of people from many areas of life; some are whimsy, while others are serious, but all contain stories that your children will enjoy while learning vital lessons.

 Why Is Perseverance Important To Kids